postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 If you're a member of an Enterprise team with [SCIM](/docs/administration/scim-provisioning/scim-provisioning-overview/) enabled, you must contact a Team Admin to remove your Postman account from that team.

 Once you're no longer a member of any Postman team, you can permanently delete your Postman account in your [account settings](https://go.postman.co/settings/me/account/).
-Select your avatar in the upper-right corner > **Account Settings** > **Account**.
+Select your avatar in the upper-right corner > **Settings** > **Account**.
 Select **Delete Account**.
 Before deleting your account, Postman will prompt you to sign in again to confirm that you own the account.

 ### Updating your profile